sourcegraph/handbook/content/engineering/distribution/managed/operations.md

 default-red-instance  us-central1-f  n1-standard-8               10.2.0.2                  RUNNING
 ```

 During an upgrade, both `default-red-instance` and `default-black-instance` would be present.
 One being production, the other being the "new" upgraded production instance.
 When the upgrade is complete, the old one is turned off (red/black swap).
+Learn more about [managed instances upgrades here](upgrade_process.md).

 ## SSH access